MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 ## Run a discovery cycle and view reports for the scanner

-1. In the Azure portal, on the **Azure Information Protection - Profiles** blade, select your scanner's profile, and then the **Scan now** option:
+1. In the Azure portal, on the **Azure Information Protection - Profiles** pane, select your scanner's profile, and then the **Scan now** option:

     ![Initiate scan for the Azure Information Protection scanner](./media/scanner-scan-now.png)